Lightweight network towards real-time image denoising on mobile devices: Network Architecture

 As mentioned before, to ensure real-time on-device runtime performance, the memory access cost has to be strictly controlled.
 Therefore, we start from a DnCNN-like \cite{zhang2017beyond} plain topology, as shown in Fig.\ref{plain_model_with_downsampling} left, which contains only the well-optimized $3 \times 3$ convolutions and ReLU activation functions.
-To reduce the memory cost, only one residual connection is adopted.
-We start from this architecture because the DnCNN-like architecture has demonstrated its effectiveness in the image denoising task \cite{zhang2017beyond}.
+To reduce the memory access cost, only one residual connection is adopted.
+We start from this architecture because the DnCNN-like architectures have demonstrated their effectiveness in the image denoising task \cite{zhang2017beyond}.
 And we remove batch normalization to reduce potential artifacts \cite{wang2018esrgan, lim2017enhanced}.

-Based on this plain topology, we adopt multiple $3\times3$ convolutions with a stride of 2 to downsample the input, followed by $N$ Conv-3$\times$3+ReLU blocks with a local skip connection.
+Based on this plain topology, we adopt multiple $3\times3$ convolutions with stride 2 to downsample the input, followed by $N$ Conv-3$\times$3+ReLU blocks with a local skip connection.
 At the end of the network is a PixelShuffle \cite{shi2016real} for reconstruction.
 The modified model is shown in Fig. \ref{plain_model_with_downsampling} right.

 Downsampling in the beginning brings two benefits.
 First, most of the operations in the model are executed at a low resolution, which significantly reduces the total memory access cost, as shown in Table \ref{performance with different scale}.
 Second, the overall increased receptive field of the network enables the network to capture more contextual information and improves denoising performance.